aritrakar/Data-Science-Projects/README.md

 # Data-Science-Projects

-A repository containing basic Data Science projects that I'm doing.
+A repository containing basic Data Science projects that I'm working on or have worked on.